Education MA, Children's Learning in Informal and Formal Contexts I, 7.5 credits

 Teaching form

-Teaching is conducted primarily via distance learning, supplemented by a number of mandatory meetings.
+Teaching is conducted primarily online, with a number of mandatory meetings.

 Examination form